-- Exposure and genetics increase risk of beryllium sensitisation and chronic beryllium disease in the nuclear weapons industry (Occupational and Environmental Medicine, Michael Van Dyke, et. al., November 2011).
+- Exposure and genetics increase risk of beryllium sensitization and chronic beryllium disease in the nuclear weapons industry (Occupational and Environmental Medicine, Michael Van Dyke, et. al., November 2011).

-- DOE and BAWR staff have worked together to help assure that once 10 CFR 850 is updated and published, the BAWR’s Technical Standard is specifically called out as containing the guidance and elements required to satisfy mandatory reporting.
+- DOE and ORISE staff have worked together to help assure that once 10 CFR 850 is updated and published, the BAWR’s Technical Standard is specifically cited as containing the guidance and elements required to satisfy mandatory reporting.
+DOE and ORISE staff worked together to help assure the BAWR’s Technical Standard is specifically cited as the guidance and elements required to satisfy mandatory reporting in current updates to 10 CFR 850.
 This effort will ensure sites do a better job of complete and accurate reporting and correction of errors.
-As a result, the BAWR will be an even more robust resource to better understand the relationship between beryllium exposure and disease outcomes and protect worker health.
+As a result, the BAWR will be an even more robust resource to better understand the relationship between beryllium exposure and disease outcomes, in order to protect worker health.

 Limitations to Data Interpretation

 Due to limitations associated with data submitted to the BAWR, caution should be exercised in the conclusions drawn from data analyses results and data summarizations.
 Caveats to consider when interpreting the data presented in the BAWR Dashboard are discussed below: